-- The foot may still be quite swollen especially at the end of the day. - You may return to work but may need longer if you have an active job - You may return to driving if you can perform an emergency stop.
+- The foot starts to return to normal and you can return to shoes (usually between 2 and 4 weeks). - The foot may still be quite swollen especially at the end of the day. - You may return to work but may need longer if you have an active job - You may return to driving if you can perform an emergency stop.
 You must check with your insurance company before driving again. - Whilst normal activity will be resumed, sport should be avoided.